amabnl/amadeus-ws-client/docs/samples/pricepnr.rst

 Fare-family
 ===========
+This option is used to price with given fare-family(ies)

-Price with given fare-family 'CLASSIC':
+**Example:** Price with given fare-family 'CLASSIC':

 .. code-block:: php